Azure/AzureDataLake/docs/GettingStarted.md

 ### Getting started

-To use this new Azure service, follow these easy steps:
+To use this new Azure service, follow these simple steps:

 #### Your Azure subscription
 1. If you're already part of an Azure subscription, skip this step.<br />If you're not, [create a new Azure subscription here](https://account.windowsazure.com/Subscriptions).